 She’s written and performed comedy for the stage and radio, and wrote and produced a series of story-based educational puppet videos for the State of New Mexico targeting children in grades K-5.
 For the New Mexico Coalition for Literacy, Mayfield wrote and directed a series of plays based on the true stories of newly literate adults.
 Mayfield scripted plays and puppeteered with the New Mexico Museum of Art Teatro Duende troupe and the Gustav Baumann marionettes.

-Currently, she teaches The Gentle, Wild Art of Memoir Writing, a course she developed for the Free Library of Philadelphia.
+Currently, she teaches The Gentle, Wild Art of Memoir Writing, a course she developed that was presented first at the Free Library of Philadelphia.
 Information about current memoir writing workshops on the ZOOM video conferencing service can be found here.

-A graduate of PAFA, Mayfield has had a long career in the visual arts.
 As a mural painter for the Philadelphia Museum of Art Community Programs Department, she was part of the team that introduced mural arts to Philadelphia.
-She works in oil and acrylic on canvas, panel and paper, and monotype.
+She works in oil and acrylic on canvas, wood panel, rag paper, and monotype.
 Her work has been represented by fine galleries in Philadelphia, Washington DC, Stamford CT, and Santa Fe, New Mexico, and is found in collections, public and private, all over the country.
-She is a freelance Color Consultant with more than 800 projects completed.
-ChoosingPaintColor.com.

-Ms. Mayfield loves to dance the two-step, waltz, and polka, and is studying French.
-She lives in Penn Valley, Pennsylvania, just eight miles from the Liberty Bell.
+Ms. Mayfield lives in Narberth, Pennsylvania, just eight miles from the Liberty Bell.